WEBPAGE UPDATED Sunday January 30, 2022

 Factory maintenance is required when FishO2™ is not working properly.
 Expensive testing and diagnostic equipment are commonplace at the factory.

-FishO2™ PSA generators have many small delicate moving parts: valves, switches, constant noise, constant heat and constant vibration.
+FishO2™ PSA generators have many small delicate moving parts: many delicate valves, switches, constant noise, constant heat and constant vibration.
 The air compressor motor runs continuously, the compressor motor does not cycle on and off.

-PSA generators have internal switching valves that dump nitrogen and deliver oxygen intermittently to different internal canisters.
+PSA generators have internal switching valves that dump nitrogen and deliver oxygen intermittently to different internal sieve canisters.
 When working correctly, it may sound like the generator is turning on and off and may give you a false impression of conserving electricity between cycles.
+Nitrogen is filtered from the air, dumped and returned to the atmosphere; oxygen is conserved in a small internal gas reservoir then pumped to the livewell.
+Giant pore air stones or venturi devises are recommended by the manufacturer because of the low-limited outlet gas pressure.

 CAUTION-FIRE SAFETY: Oxygen enrichment is oxygen enrichment regardless of the source of oxygen, there are safety issues that must be considered.
 It makes no difference whether the oxygen comes from an Oxygenator™ PSA generator, pressurized oxygen cylinder or liquid oxygen cylinder; the “Rules of the Oxygen Road” apply.
 Some salespeople recommend entraining PSA generated oxygen into the intake side of a bilge pump or livewell pump located inside or outside the livewell.
 FIRE HAZARD